CasualCoder91/N_Body/docs/N-Body-Simulation/DataReduction.rst

 To find the approriate function, FITS for single stars at a given distance and with varying mass were generated, the sources in each file detected using DAOStarFinder and their flux and maximum distance between the correct and any wrong sources calculated.
-A linear fit of the resulting dataset lead to the "empirical" function
+A linear fit of the resulting dataset :ref:`appendix-label` lead to the "empirical" function

 ..  math::
     l_i = \begin{cases}